coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/docs/hooks.md

 ### Notes

 - This hook works by detecting whether the tag that you specify for [`DevcontainersConfig`](./types.md#devcontainersconfig) (explicitly or implicitly) can be found in the current entity.
   - The frontend plugin assumes that the tag will automatically be added to relevant entities via something like the backend plugin, but as [discussed here](../../backstage-plugin-devcontainers-backend/README.md#limitations), there are limitations around this functionality.
-As such, it is not guaranteed (at least for right now) that the result of `useDevcontainers` will be 100% accurate.
 - The types of `hasUrl` and `vsCodeUrl` are defined as part of a [discriminated union](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#discriminating-unions).
 As long as you can prove to the compiler that `hasUrl` is `true` (via a type guard or conditional rendering), `vsCodeUrl` is guaranteed to be of type `string`